desec-io/pqc-dnssec/README.md

 ## Tools

-To debug queries against the recursor, set up the query trace:
+To debug queries against the powerdns recursor, set up the query trace:

 ```
 docker-compose exec recursor rec_control trace-regex '.*example.*'
 ```

-To list all zones the authoritative DNS server serves, use:
+To list all zones the powerdns authoritative DNS server serves, use:

 ```
 docker-compose exec auth pdnsutil list-all-zones
 ```

-To export all zone data from the authoritative DNS server, use:
+To export all zone data from the powerdns authoritative DNS server, use:

 ```
 docker-compose exec auth bash -c 'echo ".dump" | sqlite3 /var/lib/powerdns/pdns.sqlite3'
 ```

-To dump recursor statistics into the log file, including the percentage of cache hits, use:
+To dump powerdns recursor statistics into the log file, including the percentage of cache hits, use:

 ```
 docker-compose exec recursor pkill -SIGUSR1 pdns